VISIT OUR ART STORE ▶

 Two Techniques for Painting Flat Washes

-Once your tools and paints are ready, you can start painting.
-There are two primary methods I use for flat washes: wet on dry and wet on wet.
-Let's break each one down.
+Once their tools and paints are ready, they can start painting.
+There are two primary methods they use for flat washes: wet on dry and wet on wet.
+Let’s break each one down.

 #1.
 Wet-on-Dry Technique

-This is the one I use most often.
+This is the one they use most often.
 It means applying paint directly onto dry paper.

-I always tilt my paper slightly before starting.
+They always tilt their paper slightly before starting.
 This helps the paint flow down naturally, forming a bead of water at the bottom of each stroke.

 That bead is key.
-It keeps the edge of your stroke wet so you can continue painting smoothly without hard lines.
+It keeps the edge of the stroke wet so they can continue painting smoothly without hard lines.

-I start at the top and overlap each stroke as I move downward, reloading my brush with paint every time to keep the flow even.
+They start at the top and overlap each stroke as they move downward, reloading the brush with paint every time to keep the flow even.

 Overview of wet-on-dry technique

-When I reach the bottom of the area, I gently blot the excess paint using a paper towel or a dry brush.
+When they reach the bottom of the area, they gently blot the excess paint using a paper towel or a dry brush.

-If you leave too much moisture there, it can backflow and create a bloom—or what's sometimes called the cauliflower effect.
+If too much moisture is left there, it can backflow and create a bloom—or what’s sometimes called the cauliflower effect.

 Use a dry brush to remove excess paint

-Once the wash dries, I ensure not to touch it again.
-That's important.
+Once the wash dries, they ensure not to touch it again.
+That’s important.
 Any extra strokes can disturb the surface and create unwanted textures.

 Don’t touch the wash after it dries

-If I need to darken the area or adjust the value, I wait until everything is completely dry.
+If they need to darken the area or adjust the value, they wait until everything is completely dry.

-Then I paint a second layer, using the same method—top to bottom, with beads at each stroke, and blotting the bottom again.
+Then they paint a second layer, using the same method—top to bottom, with beads at each stroke, and blotting the bottom again.

 Wait until the first wash dries before applying the second